This article was updated on January 31, 2024

 - Form 1099-MISC – Whereas Form 1040 and Schedule C refer to the paperwork you submit to the IRS, Form 1099-MISC is the document you'll receive from the various clients you've done business with throughout the course of the year.
 It is a report of payment made to you by the business that hired your services.

-Tips for navigating tax season like a pro
+Tips for navigating tax season like a tax professional

 Now that you have a better understanding of how to become an independent contractor and file your taxes, here are a few tips to consider to start preparing for tax season and ensure it's as stress-free as possible:

-- Set up a system to track your expenses and earnings - With so many different contracts, clients, and costs associated with earning a living as an independent contractor, it can be a challenge to stay on top of it all.
-Meticulous tracking of your business's inflows and outflows throughout the year will help tax season feel like less of a scramble.
+- Set up a system to track your expenses and earnings – With so many different contracts, clients, and costs associated with earning a living as an independent contractor, it can be a challenge to stay on top of it all.
+Meticulous tracking throughout the year will help tax season feel like less of a scramble.
 You might even consider automating your income statements with the help of an online platform or working with a bookkeeper to handle the specifics on your behalf.

-- Get ahead of what you owe - In order to avoid having to pay a sizable amount of taxes at the end of the fiscal year, it could be a good idea to start planning as soon as your first-of-the-year paycheck comes in.
-As payments come in, set aside 20 to 25% of your check in a separate account to get ahead of your tax bills and to avoid tapping into part of your income that would be better saved for a later date.
+- Get ahead of what you owe – In order to avoid having to pay a sizable amount of taxes at the end of the fiscal year, it could be a good idea to start planning as soon as your first-of-the-year paycheck comes in.
+As payments come in, set aside 15.3% plus your state’s income tax rate plus an extra 1% out of an abundance of caution.
+This will help you get ahead of your tax bills and to avoid tapping into part of your income that would be better saved for a later date.

 - Set up a payment plan – At the start of the year, do your best to make an estimate on how much money you expect to bring in and how much you anticipate owing for taxes.
 Based on this approximation, you can begin making payments quarterly to chip away at the estimated tax total for your next bill.